delogic/jnerator/README.md

 --------
 You can use the our test cases as examples, but let's use the context of an app to manage a cafeteria.
 If you need to generate data, probably you'd have objects like Product, Order, Client, Category, Additional, etc. Check below how these entities can be generated easily.

-To start generating first instantiate the jNerator you want:
+* To start generating first instantiate the jNerator you want:

 JNerator jNerator  = new JNeratorImpl();

-Then prepare and generate!
+* Then prepare and generate!

 List<YourType> objectsCreated = jNerator.prepare(YourType.class).generate(howManyYouWant);

 And that's all you'll ever need to create all the classes below: (the classes can be found inside the testing packages).

-first we create the owner of the cafeteria
+first we create the owner of the cafeteria jNerator.prepare(Tenent.class).generate(amount));

-jNerator.prepare(Tenent.class).generate(amount));

-create the categories for the products
+//create the categories for the products jNerator.prepare(Category.class).generate(amount));

-jNerator.prepare(Category.class).generate(amount));

 create the products